alexkarlssonn/XC-Analyzer/README.md

-Currently working on v0.2:
-    Implementing the API calls for getting athletes by names
-        TODO: Implement algorithm for finding matching names when searching through all athletes

 GOAL WITH VERSIONS (push and create a branch for each version on github):
  * v0.2 - API calls for getting athlete